Samantha Tumolo

 researcher

 Sam Tumolo is a researcher with 10 years of experience in informal STEM learning, youth development, and project management.
 She has extensive expertise in experiential learning pedagogy, hands-on making, and effective strategies to bridge research and practice.
-She is dedicated to centering STEM equity and opportunity for neurodivergent youth and promoting learner-centered, strengths-based approaches.
+She is dedicated to promoting learner-centered, strengths-based approaches to STEM learning.

-Tumolo works on several CCT projects focused on enhancing informal learning experiences for neurodiverse children and youth.
-She is contributing to the “Developing Guidelines for Neurodiversity-Affirming Engineering Programs in Museums and Science Centers” project, using universal design for learning principles.
-Her other projects include working with NASA’s Neurodiversity Network to create inclusive informal STEM learning opportunities for young people, especially those who identify as autistic.
-Tumolo also contributes to the IDEAS (Inventing, Designing, and Engineering for All Students) Maker Program.
+Tumolo works on several CCT projects focused on enhancing informal learning experiences for children and youth, using universal design for learning principles.
+She also contributes to the IDEAS (Inventing, Designing, and Engineering for All Students) Maker Program.

 Previously, Tumolo was a developer of facilitated exhibit experience at the New York Hall of Science and a technology program specialist at The Franklin Institute.
 She co-authored an article on visitor agency in museums and science centers and presented during an online event led by Astornomers Without Borders.